elatov/elatov.github.io/_posts/2013-08-15-esxi-hostd-crash-5-1ga-due-to-leftover-snmp-traps.md

     2013-08-12T13:48:25.650Z [6FE81B90 info 'ha-eventmgr'] Event 8573 : The file table of the ramdisk 'root' is full.
 As a result, the file /var/run/vmware/tickets/vmtck-5206bb19-94d6-12 could not be created by the application 'hostd-worker'.

-There was actually an event fired for the &#8220;ramdisk&#8221; is full:
+There was actually an event fired for the "ramdisk" is full:

     2013-08-12T13:48:25.645Z [6EEC2B90 error 'Cimsvc'] Connect: Failed to get ticket, not connected to cimom 2013-08-12T13:48:25.646Z [6FE81B90 info 'VmkVprobSource'] VmkVprobSource::Post event: (vim.event.EventEx) {